ABB22denfor/WeatherTerminal/README.md

 ## Plan
 The user should provide requested city or coordinates aswell as the period for their forecast.
-Default behaviour is to display current (hourly) weather in Västerås or favorite location if city or time period is omitted.
+Default behaviour is to display current (hourly) weather in the favorite location if city or time period is omitted.
 The data will be printed with ncurses, showing weather and windspeed, with ASCII art.
 If user has multiple favorite locations the app will show a table that compares the weather in every location.
 Notifications will also be implemented to show weather warnings, the user should also be able to customize how often they get the warnings, every hour or every three hours, for example.